 Students are expected to demonstrate patterns of behavior consistent with safe and ethical professional nursing practice.
 Students who do not demonstrate such behavior and standards may be removed from clinical courses and are subject to failure in the course and dismissal from the program.
-Guidelines for student behavior in clinical settings are outlined in the TCNJ Department of Nursing Undergraduate Student Handbook and are contained on pages four and five of this document; they are reviewed and discussed in clinical and in some non-clinical courses.
-These guidelines are congruent with the American Nurses Association's Code of ethics for nurses with interpretive statements (2001) and Nursing scope and standards of practice (2004).
+Guidelines for student behavior in clinical settings are outlined on the TCNJ Department of Nursing web page under "Policies" and are contained on pages four and five of this document; they are reviewed and discussed in clinical and in some non-clinical courses.
+These guidelines are congruent with the American Nurses Association's Code of Ethics for Nurses with Interpretive Statements (2001) and Nursing Scope and Standards of Practice (2004).